Zollernbahn Railway Society: History

 The society was founded in 1973 in Balingen, Baden-Württemberg, by a number of railway fans, most of whom already knew each other but who now wanted to work more closely together.
 They gave talks and produced reports on railway history and operations.
 The society was named after the Zollernbahn (Zollern railway) which was near Balingen.

 On 6 April 1973 the EFZ organised its first special railway trip with a DRG Class 38 (ex-Prussian P 8) steam locomotive and coaches hired from the Deutsche Bundesbahn.

 On 31 December 1974 the final journey took place of the last Prussian steam locomotive classes in service with the Bundesbahn: the Class 78 (Prussian T 18), and Class 38 (Prussian P 8).
 The German television company, ARD, reported the event on their news channel.

 In 1975 the society acquired the first vehicles of its own: a fast-stopping train coach rebuilt into a company coach and its first locomotive, number 64 289.

 In 1977 the specials no longer took place on Bundesbahn tracks due to their ban on steam traction, but on private railways, especially the Hohenzollerische Landesbahn (HzL) and Württembergische Eisenbahn-Gesellschaft (WEG).

 In 1982 the EFZ began regular museum railway services on the HzL route from Kleinengstingen to Gammertingen and, in 1984, also between Hechingen and Eyach (a suburb of Eutingen im Gäu).

 Since 1993 the EFZ locos have once again been allowed to run on Bundesbahn routes.
 Since then there have been trips all over southwestern Germany and beyond.
 A tradition since 1978 has been the so-called 'Three Kings Programme' (Dreikönigsprogramm) annually on 6 January.

-Really sensational were several foreign and long-distance trips with steam locomotives, for example in 1993 and 1995 to Vienna, in 1995 to Austria, Italy and Slovenia to Laibach (Slovenian: Lubljana), in 1996 to Dresden and on to Berlin, and in 2007 to Nordhausen.
+Really sensational were several foreign and long-distance trips with steam locomotives, for example in 1993 and 1995 to Vienna, in 1995 to Austria, Italy and Slovenia to Ljubljana, in 1996 to Dresden and on to Berlin, and in 2007 to Nordhausen.

 In 1996 the society's vehicles covered 197,000 km, locomotive no. 01 519 sometimes clocked up over 20,000 km annually during the 1990s.

 The EFZ's base was transferred in early 2007 from Tübingen locomotive depot to Rottweil.